markdias/abudgetapp/README.md

 ## Architecture

-The app uses a collection of domain-focused observable stores to keep local state aligned with the Express API:
+The app uses a collection of domain-focused observable stores to keep local state aligned with the on-device data store:

 | Store | Responsibility |
 | --- | --- |